Father Kills Mother During Custody Exchange in Front of Hawthorne Police Station, Police Say

 Upon hearing the sound of gunshots, officers ran out, Tomatani said.
 One of the relatives who witnessed the shooting told the officers that the man was driving away, according to a relative at the scene.

-The man was able to get away in his car, with police officers shooting at the vehicle, the lieutenant said.
+The man was able to get away in his car, with police officers shooting at the vehicle, Hoglund said.

 A short time later, police said they located the abandoned vehicle near the intersection of 133rd Street and Hawthorne Boulevard.